Zhouc02/SpaMEDM/README.md

 ```bash
 install.packages("mclust")
 ```
-## Reproduce
+## Run
 On your own device, for example:
 ```bash
 python main.py --data_type E15_5-S1
 ```
 All data types are shown in "params.py", you need to set your own data path in this file and may modify the h5ad file name in "preprocess.py".

-We also provide our model weights and spatial domain identification results to accurately reproduce.
+We also provide our model weights and spatial domain identification results.